Thebes, Egypt: Cultural heritage

 The two great temples—Luxor Temple and Karnak—and the Valley of the Kings and the Valley of the Queens are among the greatest achievements of ancient Egypt.

 From 25 October 2018 to 27 January 2019, the Museum of Grenoble organized with the support of the Louvre and the British Museum, a three-month exhibition on the city of Thebes and the role of women in the city at that time.

 In popular culture

+In the novel The Egyptian (1945) by Mika Waltari, there are elaborate descriptions of how Thebes looked during the 18th Dynasty of Ancient Egypt.

-In popular culture, Thebes is the setting for the location in The Mummy 1 and The Mummy 2.
+Thebes is a setting in the films The Mummy (1999) and The Mummy Returns (2001).
 It is said to be the "Land of the Living".
-However in real life there is no Land of the living given to it.
-It is also known for featuring ancient egypt in its prime, with scenes showing some event happening which in turn sets the story that takes place in the modern setting some 3000 years later.
+(In real history, there was no such name given to it.)
+The films feature scenes taking place in ancient Egypt in its prime, which affect the story in the modern setting some 3000 years later.